Bumblebee/Bumblebee/README.md

 Bumblebee
 =========

-A selenium abstraction layer for .NET.
-Build page objects for dynamic pages.
-More documentation to come.
+Bumblebee is a layer on top of the Selenium browser automation framework.
+Using Bumblebee and the accompanying design paradigm allows for easy creation of page objects, even on a dynamic web page.